juliapampus/DataspaceConnector/docs/pages/deployment/configuration.md

 # Configuration
 {: .fs-9 }

-Here, you can find instructions for using Camel with the Dataspace Connector.
+Customize the Dataspace Connector to fit your use case.
 {: .fs-6 .fw-300 }

 ---